 More hot, angry words flowed like lava until First Man ordered First Woman out of their home, “Get out of my home!!
 You are not a good wife!”

 Sobbing with hurt and anger, First Woman ran away quickly and continued deep into the forest.

 A few hours later First Man realized painfully the terrible things he had said and wanted to apologize.
-Expecting his wife to be outside their home, he was shocked that she was not there.
-He missed her.
+Expecting his wife to be outside their home, he was shocked that she was not there and realized how much he missed her.

 Help From the Creator

 First Man asked Creator to help him find his wife.
 But first He asked Creator to forgive him of his thoughtless, mean words.
 “I promise to ask her forgiveness when I find her and to always treasure her from now on.”